zhikangfan-jyd/toploansadviser/content/reviews/avant.md

 "disclaimer": ""
 }
 ---
-Avant personal loans are a great option for consumers that need to consolidate debt or make home improvements.
+Avant personal loans are <a href="/best-consolidation-loans" target="_blank" rel="noopener noreferrer">a great option for consumers that need to consolidate debt</a> or make home improvements.
 With an online application, competitive interest rates, and a simple process, many consumers prefer Avant personal loans over any competitors.

 Read our Avant personal loan review below to see if Avant is right for you.